Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

-Finally, to show that $M(G)$ is connected and therefore a maximal face of $\mc D(A)$, let $H$ be a set of edges of $\Sigma$ composed of, for each pair $C_1\neq C_2$ of components of $G'$ such that $b'_{C_1C_2} + v_{C_1} = v_{C_2}$, one edge from a left vertex $i\in C_1$ to a right vertex $j\in C_2$ with $a_{ij} + u_i = t_j$.
+Finally, to show that if $G$ is maximal then $M(G)$ is connected and therefore a maximal face of $\mc D(A)$, let $H$ be a set of edges of $\Sigma$ composed of, for each pair $C_1\neq C_2$ of components of $G'$ such that $b'_{C_1C_2} + v_{C_1} = v_{C_2}$, one edge from a left vertex $i\in C_1$ to a right vertex $j\in C_2$ with $a_{ij} + u'_i - t'_j = 0$.
+Observe that every edge of~$H$ is in~$G$.
 We claim that each edge of $H$ is contained in some matching on $\Sigma$.
 Indeed, each individual edge $e$ of $H$ lies at the beginning of a path $p$ contained in $F'\cup H$ whose end lies in $C_*$ and is the only vertex of~$p$ in~$C_*$, and such that all the edges of $p$ in $H$ are traversed from left to right.
-Then, since $M(C_*)$ is coloop-free, there is a matching on $C_*$ avoiding the later endpoint of $p$, and by the argument in the proof of Corollary~\ref{cor:spanning tree without left leaves}, the edges which $p$ traverses right to left can be extended to a matching on the union of the other components of $G'$.
-The desired matching containing $e$ is then the union of the edges which $p$ traverses left to right and these matchings on $C^*$ and the other components of $G'$.
-It follows from Lemma~\ref{lem:spanning tree without left leaves} that $M(F'\cup H)$ is connected, and so therefore is $M(G)$, which contains it.
+Then, since $M(C_*)$ is coloop-free, there is a matching on $C_*$ avoiding the endpoint of $p$.
+By the argument in the proof of Corollary~\ref{cor:spanning tree without left leaves}, the edges which $p$ traverses right to left can be extended to a matching on the union of the other components of $G'$.
+The desired matching containing $e$ is then the union of the edges which $p$ traverses left to right and these matchings on $C_*$ and the other components of $G'$.
+It follows from Lemma~\ref{lem:spanning tree without left leaves} that $M(F'\cup H)$ is connected.
+Since $F'\cup H$ contains every vertex of $\Sigma$ and $G\supseteq F'\cup H$, every basis of $M(F'\cup H)$ is a basis of $M(G)$, and thus $M(G)$ is connected too.

 All that remains is to show that every maximal face of $\mc D(A)$ in fact is produced by our construction.
-By Proposition~\ref{r:transversal}, every maximal face $M$ in $\mc D(A)$ is the transversal matroid of a graph of the form $\tc(y)^{\rm t}$, and $\tilde\Lambda(A)$ contains all matchings contained in this graph.
-If $G$ is a maximal graph with this property, as in the proposition, such that $\tc(y)^{\rm t}\subseteq G$, then the bases of $M$ are a subset of those of $M(G)$.
-But we have shown that $M(G)$ is some maximal face of $\mc D(A)$, and none of these are contained in another, so $M(G)$ must equal $M$. \end{proof}
+By Corollary~\ref{r:reg_transversal}, every maximal face $M$ in $\mc D(A)$ is the transversal matroid of a graph of the form $\tc(y)^{\rm t}$, and $\tilde\Lambda(A)$ contains all matchings contained in this graph.
+If $G$ is a maximal graph with this property, such that $\tc(y)^{\rm t}\subseteq G$, then the bases of $M$ are a subset of those of $M(G)$.
+But we have shown that $M(G)$ is some maximal face of $\mc D(A)$, so $M(G)$ must equal $M$. \end{proof}

 Suppose $\Sigma$ is a support set and $A$ is a tropical matrix supported on $\Sigma$.
 To prove the other direction of Theorem~\ref{thm:(b) <-> (c)}, we describe the procedure for recovering the graphs $\tc(y)^{\rm t}$, as in Proposition~\ref{r:transversal}, that arise for the matroids in $\mc D(A)$.
 The collection of all sets of edges forming a matching in any one of these graphs is the matching multifield $\Lambda(A)$ of $A$.